QualiChain/consortium/README.md

 4. Run ``npm run start``

 **Note**: In case of ``Error: Returned error: replacement transaction underpriced``, wait for the pending transactions to be confirmed, and try again.

+### Testing
+1. Create a file called 123456789.pdf and move it to folder ``Certificates/registered_certificates``
+2. Access https://ropsten.etherscan.io/, insert the address of the account (e.g., the IST account in file ``accounts.txt``) and observe that a transaction was generated.
+3. The final test is to run the QualiChain Recruiting module, next:

 ## QualiChain Recruiting